Top Dating Tips for Widows & Widowers

 Dating tips for widows & widowers

-As a widow, being invited out to dinner, the theatre or cinema, etc. could be an aspect of being single that you dread rather than look forward to.
-No matter how much your friends and family might try to include you and make you feel comfortable, if you’ve been used to having a partner at your side, it’s likely you’ll miss that companionship and feel out of place in mixed company.
+As a widow or widower, being invited out to dinner, the theatre or cinema, etc. could be an aspect of being single that you dread rather than look forward to.
+No matter how much your friends and family might try to include you and make you feel comfortable, if you’ve been used to having a partner at your side, it’s likely you’ll miss their companionship and feel out of place in mixed company.

-With this in mind, there may come a time when you’ll want to actively seek out someone to share your life with.
-Having had over a decade of experience helping widows and widowers return to the world of dating, we’ve built up some useful, tried and tested tips.
+With this in mind, there may come a time when you’ll want to actively seek out someone to share your life with again.
+Having had over fifteen years of experience helping widows and widowers return to the world of dating, we’ve built up some useful, tried and tested tips.

-Read below for our top ten tips for widows starting to date:
+That said, here are our top ten tips for widows and widowers wanting to date again:

 It may sound obvious, but give the idea some serious consideration before you actively start looking.
 If there was some sort of catalyst that brought you to this moment, what was it and are you sure this is not just a ‘knee jerk’ reaction?

 Also, make sure it’s your decision.
-It may be that there are people close to you who think it would be a good idea for you to start dating, but this may not be the right move for you at this moment in time.
-This being the case let them know you’ll consider this option when the time is right, but currently, you’re comfortable being single
+It may be that there are people close to you who think it would be a good idea for you to start dating.
+But this may not be the right move for you at this moment in time.
+This being the case, let them know you’ll consider this option when the time is right, but currently, you’re comfortable remaining single.

 Whether you’ve been widowed for three months or three years, try and imagine you’re about to go on a first date.
 Does the prospect of inviting some romance back into your life fill you with enthusiasm?
 Are you sufficiently ‘healed’ to entertain thoughts of romance with someone new?